kahlil/grunt-compass/README.md

 # Changelog

+v0.2.11: @[gcpantazis](https://github.com/gcpantazis) added the option to set the `--debug-info` flag for Sass, useful for integration with the FireSass debugger.

 v0.2.10: Added 'gruntplugin' as a keyword in the package.json to get listed [here](http://jsfiddle.net/cowboy/qzRjD/show/).

 v0.2.9: Ability to require a given ruby lib before running commands.
 Added by @[FGRibreau](https://github.com/FGRibreau).